-Group Projects The Group Projects are designed to help participants assimilate knowledge and information imparted in Year I and II of the institute.
+Group Projects The Capstone projects are designed to help participants assimilate knowledge and information imparted in Year I and II of the institute.
 Small working groups will be assigned from among the students.
 The groups will be provided a scenario and background information from which each will be required to develop a formal written and oral presentation.

 CMTE Certiﬁcation Requirements

 Attendance While we recognize the professional obligations of the participants, students will not graduate who have missed more than two didactic sessions in any year.
-Attendance is taken at the beginning of every class, and participants are expected to be on time and utilize breaks to make phone calls, answer pages, etc. Second year students’ attendance at all case review and project sessions is mandatory.
+Attendance is taken at the beginning of every class, and participants are expected to be on time and utilize breaks to make phone calls, text messages.
+Second year students’ attendance at all case review and capstone project sessions is mandatory.
+Business attire required.
 Students who fail to meet the above criteria will be allowed to audit the program but will not sit for the ﬁnal exam, receive a refund or obtain certiﬁcation.

 Schedule at a Glance